Archive for the ‘annual-convention’ Category

 Call for Oral/Poster Presentations

-Please send your application form to psj2014@nacos.com in PDF and MS Word format (or text file) by June 10th.
+Please send your application form to psj2014[at]nacos.com in PDF and MS Word format (or text file) by June 10th.
 The length should not be longer than 2 pages (A4-size).
 Please insert “Submission for 28th Annual Convention” in the email subject.
 The attached files should be named “psj2014 (name of first author)”.
 We will send an email to notify the acceptance of submission within a few days.
 If you do not receive this email, please send an email again by June 15th, as we may not have received your submission email.

 [Page 1]